 Later Colman felt the call to return to Ireland and he asked St Columba how it would be possible to live there without being able to confess his sins to his abbot.
 St Colman said, 'Go to that pious man whom I see standing among the Angels and before the tribunal of Christ, on each Sunday night.'
 Colman asked, 'Who and what sort of man is he?' and the holy Abbot answered, 'There is a certain saintly and handsome man, in your part of the country, whose complexion is florid, whose eyes are brightly sparkling, and whose white locks of hair are thinly scattered on his head.'
 To this Colman replied, 'I know of no man answering this description, in my country, except Abbot Fintan.'
 Then St Columba confirmed, 'He it is, my son, whom I see before the tribunal of Christ, as I have already told you.
 Go to him, for he is a true shepherd of Christ’s flock and he shall bring many souls with him to the kingdom of Christ.'

-Colman selected Oughaval, a town land within the present-day Parish of Stradbally in county Laois, as the site of his monastic settlement.
+Colman selected Oughaval, a townland within the present-day Parish of Stradbally in County Laois, as the site of his monastic settlement.
 The exact date of the founding of the monastery is unknown but it was shortly before the repose of Saint Fintan in about the year 595.
-The place can still be identified and the burial ground is still be use.
-However it is impossible recognise the actual church or monastic building since the stone was reused at the beginning of the 18th century to build a mausoleum.
-It was a mediaeval church until 18th century.
+The place can still be identified and the burial ground is still in use.
+However, it is impossible to recognise the actual church or monastic building since the stone was reused at the beginning of the 18th century to build a mausoleum.
+It was a mediaeval church until the 18th century.
 The Mick walls and Tower at West End are very, very old.